slowproj/slowdash/docs/ProjectSetup.md

 continue?
 [Y/n] y
 ...
 ```
-Note that a new line, `User: slow`, is now added.
+Note that a new line, `User: slow`, has been added.

 ### Built-in HTTPS server (ASGI only)
-If SlowDash runs in the ASGI mode, a built-in HTTPS mode can be used.
+If SlowDash runs in ASGI mode, a built-in HTTPS mode is available.
 To use this feature, provide the SSL/TLS key and certification files to the `slowdash` command:
 ```console
 $ slowdash  --port=18881  --ssl-keyfile=KEY_FILE  --ssl-certfile=CERT_FILE
 ```